 Great Danes didn’t perform too poorly, but they didn’t do too great either.
 Out of the 138 breeds that participated and qualified, Danes performed the 88th best.
 As such, their obedience and working IQ scores put them in the “average” class.

-This means that Great Danes were capable of learning a new command with between 25 to 40 repetitions.
-According to the trials, they were also able to obey a known command on the first try with a 50% or better success rate.
+But what does this mean?
+It meant that Great Danes were capable of learning a new command with just 25 to 40 repetitions.
+According to Coren’s trials, they were also able to obey a known command on the first try with a 50% or better success rate.

 Being average is absolutely fine.
 In fact, some of the world’s most popular dog breeds are in the same canine IQ category.
-These dog breeds include the Aussie, Greyhound, Dachshund, Boxer and the Siberian Huskies.
+These dog breeds include the Australian Shepherd, Greyhound, Dachshund, Boxer and the Huskies.

 Great Danes vs. The Smartest Dogs